Tiv Ta'am: History

 Tiv Ta'am was founded by Kobi Tribitch and Tzachi Lipka in 1989.
 The company is today a national chain.
 In addition to the supermarkets throughout Israel, Tiv Ta'am is also involved in food processing and production, including hot dogs, chicken, fish, seafood, dried fruits, cheeses and wine, and formerly in telecommunication, which included the importing, marketing and distribution of telecommunication switchboards.
 In 2007 Tiv Ta'am sold its holding in the telecommunication satellite company Satcom Ltd., and in September 2008 it sold its holdings in Tadiran Telecom.

 Potential sale

-In June 2007 a lot of news was made and uproar among certain segments of the Israeli public, when Arcadi Gaydamak, Israeli businessman, made an offer to purchase the company and making a public commitment to turn the supermarket kosher and stop selling pork.
-He also said that he would make Mizra, the factory which produces pork products for Tiv Ta'am, supply chicken instead of pork.
+In June 2007, Israeli businessman Arcadi Gaydamak made an offer to purchase the company with a public commitment to turn the supermarket kosher and stop selling pork.
+He also said that he would make Mizra, the factory which produces pork products for Tiv Ta'am, supply chicken instead.

-A few days later, the deal collapsed, when it became apparent that it was infeasible to turn the supermarket kosher in addition that Kobi Tribitch, refused to knock off $10 million from the purchase price.
-It was infeasible to turn it kosher because Mizra had a contract with Tiv Ta'am that allowed it to sell pork, and some analysts believed Gaydamak realized most of Tiv Ta'am's customers shop there because it is not kosher.
+A few days later, the deal collapsed when Tribitch refused to knock $10 million off the purchase price and it became apparent that turning the supermarket kosher was infeasible.
+Mizra had a contract with Tiv Ta'am that allowed it to sell pork, and some analysts believed Gaydamak realized most of Tiv Ta'am's customers shopped there specifically for non-kosher products.